uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 3. Checking new domains bought and sold

 ### Certificate monitoring
 Whenever a new certificate gets requested and issued, the Certificate Authority (CA) records information about it to the public log.
-More information about certificate transparency can be found here:[https://certificate.transparency.dev/howctworks/](https://certificate.transparency.dev/howctworks/)
+More information about certificate transparency can be found here: [https://certificate.transparency.dev/howctworks/](https://certificate.transparency.dev/howctworks/)

-What this setup does is monitoring for certificates issued for our domain but also for lookalike domains or certain keywords in domains.
-For example, if our domain is example.com we will monitor for certificates issued to example-sales.com, examples.com, testexample.com etc
+What this setup does is monitoring for certificates issued for your domain but also for lookalike domains or certain keywords in domains.
+For example, if the domain is example.com we will monitor for certificates issued to example-sales.com, examples.com, testexample.com etc

-The way you do that is by watching the certificate transparency log update stream in real-time, parsing certificate information and checking for information related to the company.
+The way you do that is by watching the Certificate Transparency log update stream in real-time, parsing certificate information and checking for information related to the company.
 Diving deeper, this is performed by directly parsing certificate information from certificate transparency log, while cross-checking for company information, such as company name, brands, intellectual property.
 Example certificate logged [https://crt.sh/?id=5112823461](https://crt.sh/?id=5112823461)

 ![Certificate]({{ site.url }}/public/images/2021/certificate.png)